matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 6. Executing transactions from L1 requires the caller to pay some fee to the L2 operator.

-Firstly, the fee depends on the length of the calldata and the `ergsLimit`.
+Firstly, this fee depends on the length of the calldata and the `ergsLimit`.
 If you are new to this concept then it is pretty much the same as the `gasLimit` on Ethereum.
-You can read more about zkSync fee model [here](../developer-guides/fee-model.md).
+You can read more about [zkSync fee model here](../developer-guides/fee-model.md).

 Secondly, the fee depends on the gas price that is used during the transaction call.
-So to have a predictable fee for the call, the gas price should be fetched explicitly and use the obtained value.
+So to have a predictable fee for the call, the gas price should be fetched and use the obtained value.

 ```ts
 // Imports